pyhrf.jde.jde_multi_sujets module¶

 -

-Parameters: d1, ..., dn (d0,) – The dimensions of the returned array, should be all positive.
-If no argument is given a single Python float is returned.
-Returns: Z – A (d0, d1, ..., dn)
+argument is provided.- This is a convenience function.
+If you want an interface that takes a tuple as the first argument, use numpy.random.standard_normal instead. - Parameters: - d1, ..., dn (d0,) – The dimensions of the returned array, should be all positive.
+If no argument is given a single Python float is returned. - Returns: - Z – A - (d0, d1, ..., dn)-shaped array of floating-point samples from the standard normal distribution, or a single such float if no parameters were supplied.- Return type: - ndarray or float - See also - random.standard_normal()

 - Similar, but takes a tuple as its argument.